|Computer & Information Science Department: CISCO|

 7. Students are responsible to ensure all chapter exams are completed by the end of week 15.
 Note: remember, only one chapter exam will be activated each week including week 15.

-8. If you have to be absent for more than one (1) week please notify the instructor via the Journal.
+8. If you have to be absent for more than one (1) week please notify the instructor via email or using the Journal in Blackboard. the instructor will indicate the preferred method.
 Please remember, Packet Tracer assignments can still be submitted during periods when you are unable to attend class.

 9. Registration in this class implies your interest in learning the knowledge content and skills covered by the course.
 Prior to performing the assigned skill activities, completing the reading assignment is necessary.
 Assistance is available in the lab and the classroom by instructors and tutors to help clarify technical concepts you have read in the reading assignments or experienced during the skills assignments.
 To ensure you benefit from an instructor's/tutor's assistance you may be asked relative questions from the reading assignment.
 Since reading is an important part of your learning experience you may be directed to reread sections of the curriculum prior to receiving further assistance